Choosing a layout (HTML)

-The Grid provides a mechanism for authors to divide available space for lay out into columns and rows using a set of predictable sizing behaviors.
-Authors can then precisely position and size the building block elements of their application by referencing the Grid Lines between the columns and rows, or by defining and referencing a Grid Cell, which is a rectangular space covering an intersection of columns and rows.
+The Grid provides a mechanism for authors to divide available space for layout into columns and rows using a set of predictable sizing behaviors.
+Authors can then precisely position and size the building block elements of their app by referencing the Grid Lines between the columns and rows, or by defining and referencing a Grid Cell, which is a rectangular space covering an intersection of columns and rows.

 Like Flexbox, the Grid enables more layout fluidity than is possible positioning by using floats or script.
 It enables you to divide space for major regions of a webpage or web application, and to define the relationship between parts of an HTML control in terms of size, position, and layer.
 This removes the need to create a fixed layout, which cannot take advantage of available space within the browser window.
 Because the Grid enables you to align elements into columns and rows but has no content structure, it also enables scenarios that are not possible with HTML tables.
 By using the Grid in conjunction with media queries, you can enable your layout to seamlessly adapt to changes in device form factor, orientation, available space, and more.
 Because Grid controls both horizontal and vertical layout, you might prefer to use Grid instead of Flexbox for your top-level app layout.

 To learn more, see Grid layout.